-- 543. In the view of the Tribunal, Respondent's contentions on this count are unconvincing.
-The Treaty clearly distinguishes between a Contracting Party (and a signatory), on the one hand, and a third State, which is a non-Contracting Party, on the other.
+- The Treaty clearly distinguishes between a Contracting Party (and a signatory), on the one hand, and a third State, which is a non-Contracting Party, on the other.
 The Tribunal agrees with Claimant that, on their face, several provisions distinguish between a Contracting Party and third State (for example, Articles (1)(7), 10(3) and 10(7), and 17) and that there is no equation in the ECT between a Contracting Party and a third State.
-This conclusion is further supported by the travaux préparatoires, which demonstrate that the term "third state" was substituted for the term "non-Contracting Party." - 544.
+This conclusion is further supported by the travaux préparatoires, which demonstrate that the term "third state" was substituted for the term "non-Contracting Party." - 556.
 The transit provision of Article 7(10)(a)(i) is clearly distinguishable.
-That provision defines "transit" as

-(i) the carriage through the Area of a Contracting Party, or to or from port facilities in its Area for loading or unloading, of Energy Materials and Products originating in the Area of another state and destined for the Area of a third state, so long as either the other state or the third state is a Contracting Party;
+That provision defines "transit" as - (i) the carriage through the Area of a Contracting Party, or to or from port facilities in its Area for loading or unloading, of Energy Materials and Products originating in the Area of another state and destined for the Area of a third state, so long as either the other state or the third state is a Contracting Party;